Flowrev is designed to be easy and intuitive to use. We recommend first time users watch the overview/demo video.

 - A current liability account for revenue deferrals - if you create a new account name it "Deferred Revenue" or the like.
 Best practice is to use a new account, which will then only have transactions journaled by Flowrev for deferred revenue.
 Multiple deferred revenue accounts are also supported.

 - A current asset account for expense prepayments - best practice is to use a new account.
-Multiple prepayment accounts are also supported.
+Multiple prepayment accounts are supported.

 - A current liability account for sales tax / GST / VAT - only used in special circumstances (see this article)